infinitechris/FrameworkCompleteDIY/README.md

 - [ ] [Display Kit - Original](https://frame.work/products/display-kit?v=FRANFX0001)
 - [ ] [Mainboard - 11th Gen - i5-1135G7](https://frame.work/products/mainboard-11th-gen-intel-core?v=FRANFG000A)

-# Why?
-I'm **clearly** criminal levels of insane, and configuration options are scarse unless I want to pre-order a laptop, or be chained to a limited selection of products.
-I also wanted to see *exactly* how little is needed to boot a *usable* - in my own view - laptop

-I will be skipping out on:
-1. wifi
-2. system drive

 # Assembly
 1. Links to Framewrk's own guides here, adding my own where needed.
 2. Pictures, naturally,